 Tip #4 – Build multi-tier rewards programs

-You may be familiar with multi-tier rewards programs of airlines.
+You may be familiar with multi-tier rewards programs.
 These multi-tiered rewards programs enhance retention by incentivizing customers to buy more and climb their way up to the next tier.
 This model has been also adopted across all e-commerce segments.
 Whether its points, stars, miles, or simply the number of purchases or the total amount spent, the idea is pretty much the same – to set a goal (the next tier), let the customer understand how far are they from the goal, and tell them what they will receive once they reach this goal.
 Order confirmation “Thank-you” emails are a great opportunity to do so.
 Remarkety has a built-in integration with different reward points services.
 Here is an example of an email that implements this strategy:

 Tip #5 – Ask for feedback

 Asking for feedback is always important, but it is especially important after a purchase to ensure that the experience was satisfactory, that the fulfillment was according to expectations, and more.
 Customers like to feel that you care about their experience and especially if something went wrong, the fact that you asked them about it and then took steps to solve their problem will earn more points and keep them satisfied.
 Data driven marketing solutions allow you to set certain feedback questions based on the purchase data.
 For example, you can easily set up a segmentation and ask for feedback only when a purchase is over a certain amount.
 This can be used to ask for feedback on the delivery of large packages.
 Another example is asking for feedback on a specific product or category.
 In this case if the product is relatively new you can set up the condition to ask clients about their experience with the product.